Neural-Machines-Inc/brand-assets/README.md

 ## Questions?

-If you have any questions about using our brand assets, please contact us at [privacy@neuralmachines.ai].
+If you have any questions about using our brand assets, please contact us at privacy@neuralmachines.ai.

 We appreciate your respect for our brand identity!